-Popularly known as 'The King of Ghazals', Jagjit Singh was born as Jagmohan Singh Dhiman in Rajasthan (All photos/mid-day archives)
+Popularly known as 'The King of Ghazals', Jagjit Singh was born as Jagmohan Singh Dhiman in Rajasthan on February 8, 1941.
+(All photos/mid-day archives)

 He was the only composer and singer to have composed and recorded songs written by former Prime Minister Atal Bihari Vajpayee - also a critically acclaimed poet - in two albums, Nayi Disha (1999) and Samvedna (2002)

-'Hoton Se Choo Lo Tum', 'Hosh Waalon Ko' and 'Tum Itna Jo Muskura Rahey Ho' are among his most memorable Bollywood numbers, and remain popular as ever
+'Hothon Se Choo Lo Tum', 'Hosh Waalon Ko' and 'Tum Itna Jo Muskura Rahey Ho' are among his most memorable Bollywood numbers, and remain popular as ever.

 For his immense contribution to music, Singh was awarded the Padma Bhushan in 2003.
 A biography of Singh titled Beyond Time was released in 2012.
 It was based on about 40 hours of interviews with him

-On the Ghazal maestro Jagjit Singh's 78th birth anniversary, we pay a tribute to the legend with a collection of rare images from his life and career
+On the Ghazal maestro Jagjit Singh's death anniversary, we pay a tribute to the legend with a collection of rare images from his life and career